onjara/optic/README.md

 const logger = new Logger().addFilter(myFilter);
 ```

-## log-gear filters
+## optic filters

-Two out of the box filters are available in log-gear.
+Two out of the box filters are available in optic.

 ### Regular Expression Filter